nathan005/audiobooks/README.md

 ## Usage
 > NOTE: I wrote this primarily for my personal use, so I have not tested it on other systems.

-1. Place the script in
+1. Place the script in the folder with the m4a files you wish to convert
+2. Make the file executable
+    1. open terminal (command+space type terminal)
+    2. type in cd followed by a space: `cd `
+    3. drag the folder with the m4a files into the terminal window _(will highlight blue and add a directory when you let go)_
+    4. press enter _you should see the directory name before the % in terminal now_
+    5. add the following command `chmod +x fromcd.sh`
+3. Execute the script by typing `./fromcd.sh` in terminal
+4. Choose the funcion you would like to run

 ## Converting from CD
-Most of the functions are designed to make it easier to convert m4a files from an AudioBook CD This should be imported from a cd that you own a single folder with all the audio files in order, named by disk-track numbers This is the default behavior when importing with iTunes etc.
+The functions are designed to make it easier to convert m4a files from an AudioBook CD This should be imported from a cd that you own a single folder with all the audio files in order, named by disk-track numbers This is the default behavior when importing with iTunes etc.